 Black Friday refers to the day right after Thanksgiving Day, known for the crazy deals in-store and online merchants are willing to offer.
 Black Friday opens the stage for the holiday shopping season.
 It being the start to the merry season makes one wonder why the grim moniker ‘black’.
 Legend has it that the name was coined by the Philadelphia police, who felt that the day was symbolic of long hours of ugly traffic, bad weather and endless miseries.

 A few years back, before eCommerce became the craze of the time, stores would open as early as 5 am, and people would come in droves, causing a frenzy and crazy human traffic.
-However, with eCommerce being the spirit of the day, more people are skipping the long lines in stores and opting for online sales.
+According to the 2023 Black Friday trends, 65% of customers intend to shop online rather than offline this season.
 If you take a look at the statistics given below, nearly 84% of shoppers wait for Black Friday in the United States.
 It is, however, not automatic that having a sale on Black Friday will translate to conversions and high-profit margins for businesses.

 How Early Should You Start Your Black Friday Promotions

 You are perhaps wondering when it is best to start your Black Friday sales?
 Well, the short answer is that it depends on your business.
 Generally speaking, though, many businesses tend to start in early November to attract those early shoppers.
 You can also choose to start your sales campaign from Thanksgiving day to Cyber Monday if you are selling online.